2024-25 Annual Meeting Report

 The board reported that the community’s financial condition has greatly improved over the last five years.
 Despite some staggering financial challenges, the community has held the annual average assessment increase to 4.4% over this five year period, which is slightly below the North Texas inflation rate.

-By slashing wasteful spending and restructuring the finances over the last 5 years, the community has:
+By purchasing wholesale and restructuring the finances over the last 5 years, the community has:

 The reserves at the end of 2023 and 2024 are as follows.
-The Association plans to repair the lake retaining wall in 2025 and paint the buildings in 2026, and do this without a loan or special assessment. $225,000 of the reserve has been set aside in a restricted fund to eliminate the need for insurance financing, this saving $14,000 yearly in interest.
+The Association plans to repair the lake retaining wall in 2025/26 and paint the buildings in 2026, and do this without a loan or special assessment. $225,000 of the reserve has been set aside in a restricted fund to eliminate the need for insurance financing at 12%, thus saving $14,000 yearly in interest.

 The capital budget is as follows.
 It should be noted that only 9 of the twenty-two categories are fully funded YTD as the capital reserve plan is being phased in.